GO-EV CAR SHARE

 As part of the innovation side of the project, the vehicles from the car share will also become part of the electricity network on Scilly, capable of discharging the energy from their batteries to optimise balancing of the grid.
 Known as vehicle-to-grid bidirectional charging or V2G for short, the project will help the rest of the UK understand how this type of technology might become part of the electricity grid of the future.
 The car share vehicles will also be housed under solar canopies allowing the project to test the optimisation of direct charging of electric vehicles from solar photovoltaic panels.

-The project is also focused on delivering an electric community bus and a network of electric cargo bikes for hire alongside the car share scheme.
+The project is also hoping to deliver an electric community bus and a network of electric cargo bikes for hire alongside the car share scheme.
 The aim is to get as many people as possible walking and cycling with the provision of a bus service as a second option and the car share providing a full complement of mobility options.
-The Council of the Isles of Scilly is delivering the GO-EV project as part of the Smart Islands programme.
-The GO-EV project is being funded by the Cornwall and Isles of Scilly Local Enterprise Partnership with £606,000 from the Government's Local Growth Fund and £2.4 million from European Regional Development Fund.
+The project is managed by the Council of the Isles of Scilly and is being delivered by two project partners: the Isles of Scilly Community Venture and Hitachi Europe Ltd. The GO-EV project is being funded by the Cornwall and Isles of Scilly Local Enterprise Partnership with £606,000 from the Government's Local Growth Fund and £2.4 million from European Regional Development Fund.